Davao Region

-The region encloses Davao Gulf, and its regional center is Davao City.
-Dávao is the Hispanicized pronunciation of daba-daba, the Bagobo word for "fire".

 Etymology

-Many historians believe that the name Davao is the mixture of the three names that three different tribes, the earliest settlers in the region, had for the Davao River.
-The Manobos, an aboriginal tribe, referred to the Davao Rivers as Davohoho.
-Another tribe, the Bagobos, referred to the river as Davohaha, which means "fire", while another tribe, the Guiangan tribe, called the river as Duhwow.
+The region's name is derived from its Bagobo origins, who are indigenous to the area.
+The word davao came from the phonetic blending of three Bagobo subgroups' names for the Davao River, a major waterway emptying into Davao Gulf near the city.
+The Obos, who inhabit the hinterlands of the region, called the river Davah (with a gentle vowel ending, although later pronunciation is with a hard v or b); the Clatta (or Giangan/Diangan) called it Dawaw, and the Tagabawas called it Dabo.
+To the Obos, davah also means "a place beyond the high grounds" (alluding to settlements at the mouth of the river surrounded by high, rolling hills).

 History

 The history of the region dates back to the times when various tribes occupied the region.
-It is believed that the Manobos, Mandayas, Kalagans, Mansakas, and the Bagobos occupied the area.
+It is believed that the Manobos, Mandayas, Kalagans, Mansakas, and Bagobos occupied the area.
 These are the same tribes that created the small settlements and communities that eventually became Mindanao.

 Maguindanao era

-The Davao Region was once part of Sultanate of Maguindanao.
-Early settlers of the region were Maguindanaons, Maranaos and the Tausugs under the Sultanate of Sulu.
-Datu Bago was one of the Datu in Davao Gulf who resisted the Spanish Empire colonization on the region.
+The Davao Region was once part of Sultanate of Maguindanao and was called "Pinagurasan" by the Maguindanaons.
+Early settlers of the region were Maguindanaons and the Tausugs under the Sultanate of Sulu.
+Datu Bago was one of the Datus in Davao Gulf who resisted the Spanish Empire colonization on the region.